Impact your community, gain hands-on nonprofit experience, grow professionally, and expand your network

 Attend events: we host public events 6-8 times per year on topics ranging from social entrepreneurship to corporate social responsibility.
 Follow us on facebook or sign-up for emails to get notified.

 Donate: YCore Fellows who join in the next five years are projected to add $30M of value to the social sector and local nonprofits.
 We are catalyzing next-gen social impact engagement for a generation that is untapped and underutilized.
 Donate to help us bring this program to more young professionals.

 YCore Fellows commit 5 hours per week outside of work to their project work and YCore workshops.
 Workshops are held bi-weekly on Wednesdays in San Francisco.
 Teams meet at least bi-weekly at a location of their choosing.

 Our give-or-get financial commitment supports YCore programming and ensures that we can continue catalyzing next-gen social impact and bring our unique program to more young professionals.
 All donations are tax deductible.
 Although Fellows are welcome to give out-of-pockect, we think fundraising is one of the most important skills you can learn to make an impact.
 We teach a workshop on fundraising and offer support along the way.

 Our Fellows are early-career, working professionals, mostly between the ages of 23-30.
 We don't offer programs for students or mid-career professionals, although we encourage everyone to come to our speaker events.

 WhEn are you coming to my city?

-Although we are currently based in San Francisco, we think there is a huge opportunity to scale throughout the Bay Area and the whole country.
+Although we are currently based in San Francisco and the Peninsula, we think there is a huge opportunity to scale throughout the Bay Area and the whole country.
 Please reach out if you're interested in helping us do so.